ember-admin/ember-cli-admin/README.md

 ...
 ```

-If you have `admin/form` and `admin/users/form` templates, the last will be used for your users resource, and the first for all the other resources.
+If you have `admin/form` and `admin/users/form` templates, the latter will be used for your users resource, and the first for all the other resources.

 ##Searching

-All model attributes, except relations, are available to search by in **search form** on resource index page.
+All model attributes, except of relations, are searchable in **search form** on resource index page.
 For now, we render text inputs for all attributes.
 This will be fixed in future.

 In your resource controller, you can specify search attributes that appear in this form: